Beyond the Page: Ekphrastic Poetry with Nick Makoha

 10:30 am - 11:45 am

-Join Push the Boat Out and Amnesty International UK for a special two-hour workshop aimed at poet educators.
+Join Push the Boat Out and Amnesty International UK for a special workshop aimed at poet educators.
 You’ll learn about Human Rights Education and how you can embed it into your facilitation practice.
 Together we’ll explore how creativity can be a tool for activism and a powerful form of protest.

 Get Tickets